NorthernWidget/Project-Margay/README.md

 ### Troubleshooting
 If an error code is received try the following steps:

-- **General**
+**General**
-	- Disconnect and reconnect power, both USB and battery ([Turn it off and back on again](https://i.imgur.com/Yj6dB3W.gif))
+* Disconnect and reconnect power, both USB and battery ([Turn it off and back on again](https://i.imgur.com/Yj6dB3W.gif))
-	- Verify the quality of all screw terminal connections by gently tugging on the wires and making sure they stay in place, if not, remove and re-tighten the connection
+* Verify the quality of all screw terminal connections by gently tugging on the wires and making sure they stay in place, if not, remove and re-tighten the connection
-	- Ensure sensors and/or cables are not damaged, this can result in shorts or other problems
+* Ensure sensors and/or cables are not damaged, this can result in shorts or other problems
-	- Make sure batteries have sufficient voltage to run the logger, when the battery voltage drops below *3.3v*, malfunctions can occur
+* Make sure batteries have sufficient voltage to run the logger, when the battery voltage drops below *3.3v*, malfunctions can occur

 #### Status Codes

 The second LED (STAT) will have one of the colors below.

-**Green:**: All systems check out OK, logging will proceed
+**Green**: All systems check out OK, logging will proceed

 **Orange**: A sensor system is not registering properly, some sensor data may be missing or incorrect
 * Verify correct polarity of sensor connection